cytoscape/cytoscape.js-blog/_drafts/2016-06-22-social-network.md

 `var cy = window.cy = cytoscape({ ... })` is the standard Cytoscape.js initialization pattern, with a slight modification (`window.cy`) to make this instance of Cytoscape.js visible globally to help with debugging.

-# Adding the first user
+# Adding the center user

 ## The HTML side